Frequently asked questions

 Under the Water Services Act 2021, all drinking water suppliers have a duty to ensure that the water provided is safe to drink.

-Drinking Water Standards already apply to registered marae drinking water supplies.
-These Standards were made under the Health Act.
-New Drinking Water Standards and some rules that help suppliers comply with them have been made and will come into effect from 14 November 2022.
+New Drinking Water Standards and some rules that help suppliers comply with them have been made and will came into effect on 14 November 2022.

-While Standards technically apply already, we do not expect that all registered marae supplies will necessarily meet every part of them.
-Instead, what is important is that registered marae supplies consider the hazards and risks that might affect their supplies and that they prepare Drinking Water Safety Plans that look at how these will be dealt with.
+It's important that registered marae supplies consider the hazards and risks that might affect their supplies and that they prepare Drinking Water Safety Plans that look at how these will be dealt with.

-For registered marae, Drinking Water Safety Plans should be done by 15 November this year.
+For registered marae, Drinking Water Safety Plans should have been submitted by 15 November this year.
 For unregistered marae, the timeframe is much longer.

-There is no set format for Drinking Water Safety Plans, although Taumata Arowai will have templates and guidance that suppliers can use if they want to.
+There is no set format for Drinking Water Safety Plans, although we have templates and guidance that smaller suppliers may find useful.
 Drinking Water Safety Plans can indicate the changes that will be made over time to bring drinking water supplies into compliance with Standards and other requirements.

 Where a marae identifies that compliance will be challenging, we can help them look at the options and plan an approach that takes account of their circumstances, resources, and needs.